Excavator digging trench/Photo Credit: Adobe Stock

 Investing in safety isn’t just about following the rules.
 It’s about protecting your most valuable asset — your workforce.
 A healthy crew keeps projects on schedule and minimizes costly disruptions.

-Skilled workers are in demand, as the industry will need to hire more than half a million additional workers on top of normal pace to meet demand just this year, according to Associated Builders and Contractors (ABC).
+Skilled workers are in demand.
+According to Associated Builders and Contractors (ABC) from early 2024, the industry needed to hire more than half a million additional workers on top of normal pace to meet demand just this year.

 Your business may be forced to rely on new, less experienced workers.
 It’s incumbent upon you to help keep them safe.
 This is especially important because first-year employees account for more than 25% of all workplace injuries.